 - Sponge on apple cider vinegar to remove and kill ticks.

-- Get a tick collar to keep those nasty bugs off me when I go on a hike with Mom.
+- Get a tick collar to keep those ticks off dogs when you go for outdoor adventures with them.